SignalK/SensESP/README.md

 You must have a Signal K Server running on your network, or SensESP has nothing to connect to.
 The most common installation is the Signal K node server running on a Raspberry Pi.
 Installation instructions for that are [here](https://github.com/SignalK/signalk-server-node/blob/master/raspberry_pi_installation.md).

+NOTE: SensESP does not currently support SSL.
+If you enabled that when you installed your Signal K Server, you will need to disable it before proceeding.
+From a command line on your Signal K Server's Pi, run `sudo signalk-server-setup`.
+It will go through all the setup options again, and when you get to the SSL option, turn it OFF, then finish the setup script.

 Once the SK Server is installed and running, go to the Dashboard (enter `localhost:3000` into the Raspberry Pi's browser to start it), select Server - Settings from the left side menu, and make sure the "mdns" option is ON.

 SensESP is a library and will be installed automatically as a dependency when defined as such in the project's